drwhut/tabletop-club/docs/general/about.rst

    Multiplayer", and changing the relevant settings.

 Currently there are no dedicated servers you can join, but you can make your own server to play on!
-See :ref:`setting-up-a-server`.
+See :ref:`running-a-server`.

 Is OpenTabletop on Steam / GOG / itch.io?